geospace-code/pymap3d/README.md

 ## Prerequisites

 -   Python PyMap3D: Python &gt;= 3.6
-    -   [AstroPy](http://www.astropy.org/) (optional): If not present,
+    -   [AstroPy](http://www.astropy.org/) (optional, used for ECI coordinates)
-        ECI coordinate conversions are not available.
 -   Matlab / GNU Octave: under `matlab/`
--   Fortran MapTran: under `fortran/`: Fortran 2018 compliant compiler.
-Tested with `gfortran`, `ifort`, PGI and `flang`, where the latter two use Fortran 2003 fallback code.

 ## Install

-The three separate packages are independent, they don't rely on each other.
+The packages are independent, they don't rely on each other.

 -   Python PyMap3D: